MuhamedSalihSeyedIbrahim/steel-coding-platform/README.md

         *) Hackerrank API <br/>

 #Requirements:<br/>

     *)Browser - Chrome | IE | FIREFOX <br/>
     *)Apache Server | XAMPP <br/>
     *)PHP <br/>
     *)1GB RAM <br/>

+#How to locally use it
+    *)Download the source code
+    *)extract to the folder and rename it to "local_ground" *)Place the folder into apache's HTTPDOCS folder *)start apache server
+    *)You can access it by the url HTTP://www.localhost:80/local_ground/index.php